sonic-net/SONiC/doc/pins/PINS_SONiC_Design_for_SaiGenericExt.md

 P4RT Server (P4RT-APP) - SONiC control plane component implements P4RT service acting as a server for P4RT messages from a P4RT Client.

-P4RT Orchagent (P4Orch) - SONiC control plane component that translates P4 entries that are received from P4RT-APP (via APPL_DB) to SAI entries (in ASIC_DB).
+P4RT Orchagent (P4Orch) - SONiC control plane component that translates P4RT table entries received from P4RT-APP (via APPL_DB) to SAI objects (in ASIC_DB).

 Table Definition – It contains match/action fields and enough other details for P4Orch to derive the necessary state which is then referred to during table entries programming.

 ## Scope <a name="Scope"></a>
 This document augments the PINS architecture for SAI pipeline extensions.
 The scope of this document is to zoom in with more details and enhance P4RT-APP and P4RT-Orchagent components of the SONiC framework.
-The document details the design of these components to generically support extensions to program forwarding tables leveraging SAI APIs and SAI Generic Programmable Extension APIs.
+The document details the design of these components to generically support extensions to program forwarding tables leveraging SAI APIs and SAI Extension APIs.

 ![](images/PINS_SONiC_Design_for_SaiGenericExt_Scope.png)